Click here for press materials.

-MakerBot Industries is a company founded in January 2009 by Bre Pettis, Adam Mayer, and Zach Smith producing an open source 3D printer to democratize manufacturing.
-MakerBot is a machine that can make you almost anything!
+MakerBot, a global leader in the desktop 3D printing industry, was founded in January 2009 by Bre Pettis, Adam Mayer, and Zach Smith producing an open source 3D printer to democratize manufacturing.
+MakerBot is a division of Stratasys LTD.

 MakerBot Industries was named one of the top 20 startups in NYC, and has been featured in The New York Times, Wired, Colbert Report, Fast Company, Engadget, Make: Magazine, The Wall Street Journal, Rolling Stone, Time.com, IEEE Spectrum, CNN, Financial Times, NPR, the Economist and others.